 One of the hallmarks of the Notre Dame Law School is the close liaison between faculty and students.
-Members of the faculty are always accessible.
-In addition, there is a classadviser system, two members of the faculty being assigned as advisers to each class.
-First-year students are urged to consult at least twice a month, upper classmen at least monthly, with one of their class advisers.
+Members of the Faculty are always accessible and devote to private conferences with students many more hours than they spend in the classroom.
 The aim is to encourage students to seek timely counsel respecting scholastic difficulties or any of the problems by which students sometimes are beset.